riptl/redis-k8s-election/README.md

 * Clients use Kubernetes Services to connect to Redis.
 * All Redis clients are supported, no Sentinel client logic involved.
-* The `redis` service connects to any Redis instance and supports read-only clients.
+* The `redis-replica` service connects to any Redis instance and supports read-only clients.
 * The `redis-leader` service connects to the current leader.
-  Clients are disconnected via [`CLIENT KILL`](https://redis.io/commands/client-kill) when the leader changes, to force them to reconnect to the right one.
+  The election sidecar proxies all connections to the leader, ensuring Redis is only reached when really talking with the leader.

 ## Motivation